BiodiversityDataScienceCorp/2024_Group2/README.md

 The Little Brown Bat, *Myotis Lucifugus* has a widespread range in North America from Alaska-Canada forests.
 This species has had a history of a declining population due to the white-nose syndrome, a deadly novel fungal disease.
+It is listed under the Endangered Species Act as vulnerable.
 The US Fish and Wildlife Service is currently reviewing the status of the Little Brown Bat and hopes to maintain the longevity of the species.

 ## 🔗 Dependencies